Atlanta, Georgia, ERISA Attorneys

 Under ERISA, long term disability policy’s the definition of “disability” can be very different from what most laypeople expect.
 Most ERISA policies pay benefits for only twenty-four months for being unable to perform one’s “own occupation.”
 Moreover, tricky definitions of “own occupation” may mean the insurance company more or less ignores the most difficult demands of your job when evaluating your disability.

 After twenty four months most ERISA policies stop paying benefits unless you are disabled from performing “any occupation.”
 This is generally considered a much tougher burden, and many disabled people find their benefits terminated when the policy goes from “own occupation” to “any occupation.”
+In fact, this transition accounts for the majority of calls our law firm gets on ERISA claim denials.

 Most ERISA LTD policies also limit benefits to 24 months for “mental and nervous disorders,” even if the worker is completely unable to work in any job.
 We have seen these policy limitations applied not only to conditions like depression, anxiety and bipolar disorder, but also to traumatic brain injury and other forms of physical brain damage.
 We have successfully fought the application of this “mental and nervous limitation” many times, sometimes leading to the payment of many more years of disability benefits.